 This is the lead development team of the ETC project, which has been tasked with maintaining the Core-Geth client, EVM-LLVM backend project, and infrastructure tooling and specs.
 The team also ensures protocol research and timely updates.

-This is the financial wing of the ETC project with the primary objective of acquiring required funding for Ethereum Classic and forging long term relationships with institutions and organisations to deal with the challenges.
+This is the financial wing of the ETC project with the primary objective of acquiring required funding and forging long term relationships with institutions and organisations to deal with the challenges.

 It is a blockchain venture studio that is working on Web3 and creating decentralised systems.
 They have collaborated with ETC to launch decentralised applications, solutions, and products.

-Other teams are currently contributing to the Ethereum Classic project, including Ethereum Foundation, Parity Technologies, ETC Consortium, ETCDEV, ETC Cooperative, Grayscale, Commonwealth, POA Network, Chainsafe, Core Paper, Second State, and PegaSys.
+Other teams are currently contributing to the project, including Ethereum Foundation, Parity Technologies, ETC Consortium, ETCDEV, ETC Cooperative, Grayscale, Commonwealth, POA Network, Chainsafe, Core Paper, Second State, and PegaSys.